How to hand-raise your very own butterfly

 This photo shows a Black Swallowtail egg

-on a fennel plant.
+fennel plant.
 This species of butterfly

 will also lay eggs on dill, parsley, carrots